 Through our Customer Services office, students may obtain a listing of community agencies providing drug/alcohol abuse prevention services.

-The Adult and Community Education department is committed to the protection of our students' safety and their confidential information.
+Adult & Community Education, Columbus City Schools is committed to the protection of our students' safety and their confidential information.
 Employees are not allowed to take student confidential information out of our building, nor are they allowed to provide confidential information to others without the expressed written consent of the student.
 Students must sign a release of information form before confidential information is released to individuals or agencies.
 The form may be obtained from our Customer Services office.

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law designed to protect the privacy of a student’s education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children’s education records.
 These rights transfer to the student, or former student, who has reached the age of 18 or is attending any school beyond the high school level.
 Students and former students to whom the rights have transferred are called eligible students.